tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 ---
 published: true
 layout: post
-title: Don not use MRP Tube lights.
+title: Do not use MRP Tube lights.
 But here's how I fixed them.
 description: "MRP shapes are broken and a lot of trouble."
 modified: 2025-11-29
 tags: [vulkan, gamedev, spir-v, graphics programming, graphics pipeline, shader, lighting]